-Notice is hereby given that the 2011 Annual Meeting of Stockholders (the "Annual Meeting") of BioScrip, Inc., a Delaware corporation (the "Company"), will be held at the Sheraton Tarrytown Hotel, 600 White Plains Road, Tarrytown, New York 10591 on Tuesday, April 26, 2011 at 9:00 a.m., local time, for the following purposes:
+Notice is hereby given that the 2012 Annual Meeting of Stockholders (the "Annual Meeting") of BioScrip, Inc., a Delaware corporation (the "Company"), will be held at the Sheraton Tarrytown Hotel, 600 White Plains Road, Tarrytown, New York 10591 on Tuesday, May 1, 2012 at 9:00 a.m., local time, for the following purposes:

-- 1. To elect ten directors to the Board of Directors of the Company, each to hold office for a term of one year or until their respective successors shall have been duly elected and shall have qualified. - 2.
-To hold an advisory vote to approve the compensation paid to the Company's named executive officers. - 3.
-To hold an advisory vote on the frequency of future advisory votes to approve the compensation paid to the Company's named executive officers. - 4.
-To ratify the appointment of Ernst & Young LLP as the Company's independent auditors for the year ending December 31, 2011. - To transact such other business as may properly come before the Annual Meeting or any adjournments or postponements thereof.
+- 1. To elect nine directors to the Board of Directors of the Company, each to hold office for a term of one year or until their respective successors shall have been duly elected and shall have qualified. - 2.
+To approve by advisory vote the compensation paid to the Company's named executive officers. - 3.
+To ratify the appointment of Ernst & Young LLP as the Company's independent auditors for the year ending December 31, 2012. - 4.
+To transact such other business as may properly come before the Annual Meeting or any adjournments or postponements thereof.